BYDcar/BYDGlobalFactoryImages1/README.md

 # BYD (Build Your Dream) Car Repair Manuals and Factory Images

 # Car repair manuals and factory images for global models of BYD cars
 These Github repo contains BYD Auto Global models repair manuals and factory images.
-The global version refers to BYD's models sold outside Chinese mainland, such as ATTO 3 (Chinese mainland version corresponding to Yuan PLUS) sold in Australia, Japan, Germany, and Malaysia.
-Also please note that the software of BYD Auto Global Edition is different from that of the Chinese mainland version and may not be universal.
+The global version refers to BYD's models sold outside Chinese mainland, such as ATTO 3 (Chinese mainland version corresponding to Yuan PLUS) sold in Australia, Japan, Germany, and Malaysia, etc. Also please note that the software of BYD Auto Global Edition maybe different from that of the Chinese mainland models and may not be interchangable (not tested).

 # Global version factory images repo:

 https://github.com/BYDcar/BYDGlobalFactoryImages1

+Currently this repo only has the ATTO 3 factory image.
+For repair manual, you can refer to the Chinese version Yuan PLUS in the below repair manual repo.
 ```
-├─
-ATTO3:
+├─ATTO3:
 │      Di3.0_13.1.32.2212081.1_0.zip
 ```